guidone/node-red-contrib-chatbot/README.md

 <img src="./docs/logo/RedBot_logo.png" width="250" align="left">
 With **RedBot** you can visually build a full featured chat bot for **Telegram**, **Facebook Messenger** and **Slack** with Node-RED. ~~Almost~~ no coding skills required.

+> Node-RED is a tool for wiring together hardware devices, APIs and online services in new and interesting ways.

 ## Getting started
-NodeRedContribuChatbot is a collection of nodes to be used with Node-RED.

-> Node-RED is a tool for wiring together hardware devices, APIs and online services in new and interesting ways.

 First of all install  [Node-RED](http://nodered.org/docs/getting-started/installation)